14 Tips For Protecting Your Camera Gear From Bad Weather

 pelican 1510 case

-Now, if you’re going to be shooting outside in an extremely aggressive environment, having a waterproof hardshell will offer far more protection than a backpack or soft case.
+If you’re shooting outside in an extremely aggressive environment, having a waterproof hardshell will offer far more protection than a backpack or soft case.

 Pelican is a company that makes great cases, and the Pelican 1510 model on Adorama is a great choice for most gear.